 6. Challenge: Slow Sales

-Social advertising is one of the most under-utilized options out there right now.
-By publishing relevant, holistic content you lay the groundwork for further engagement.
+Social advertising is one of the most powerful tools to increase sales.
+By publishing engaging content you lay the groundwork for further engagement.
 The next natural step is to target would-be buyers with offers.

 Social media strategy to solve this challenge: Facebook ads identify and reach ideal customers.
 Strategic ad design is crucial – ads must compel buyers to click.
 Use landing pages with lead forms to drive conversions.